jakub-g/blog-wip-public/https-pitfalls/https-pitfalls-part2.md

 ![Random certificates returned by Azure - Fiddler](fiddler-azure.png)

-It turned out the Azure deployment of our partner was misconfigured and the server was sometimes wrongly sending a server certificate of Azure, instead of that of the appropriate customer domain (unfortunately, I don't know more details of what kind of misconfiguration it was).
+It turned out that Azure deployment of our partner was misconfigured and indeed sometimes the server was wrongly sending a server certificate of Azure, instead of that of the appropriate customer domain (unfortunately, I don't know more details on why that was the case).

 Serving certificate signed only by a niche or a very new root cert